 The Devil has already lost.
-But the Devil is trying to take as many with him as he can, apparently just to hurt God.
+But the Devil is trying to take as many with him as he can, as if just to hurt God.
 And however much the Devil succeeds in doing this, God hurts -- like a parent does over losing a child.
 This sort of spite is very much in keeping with the Devil's character.
 Satan is a leech; he is so lacking in life that the only life he has left is what he can suck out of the living.

 The most important truth about spiritual warfare is that it is first and foremost a work of love.
 Not love for the struggle, or the love of "saving souls" or of victory.
 It's a work of love for God's Kingdom, and love for the people Jesus was crucified over -- which is each and every one.
 Some people have an easier time with loving.
 Their emotional makeup and life circumstances make it easier for them to make their love effective.
 It's much easier to love if you've been loved.
 Many people have a much harder time of loving.
-They're burdened with a heavy load of taunting, fear, oppression, or mental disease.
+They're burdened with a heavy load of taunting, fear, oppression from people or institutions, or mental illness.
 Or worse, they haven't experienced love from anyone and so have no idea what it really is or what it does or how to give it.